carebnb-app/apidocs/source/includes/_smartlocks.md

 }
 ```

-Returns all locks for a given user login and brand.
+Returns all smartlocks associated to a Carebnb user account.

 **Request**